joshpsawyer/joshpsawyer/README.md

 ### Hi there 👋

-- 📫 How to reach me: look into the puddle in your backyard after a rainy day
+- 📫 How to reach me: I'm in my house playing with a kid or two
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i'll have two dang kids by end of april
+- ⚡ Fun fact: I've got two kids and no time, leave me alone